hypertrack/live-app-ios/README.md

 ![Create User](assets/create_user.gif)

 ### Start a Live Location Trip
+Hopefully you have done the basic setup, and ready to rock?

 #### Step 1.
 Show Live Location View
 Now to start a live location trip, the first thing that you need to do is to choose the destination.
 For this we will need a location picker.
 The good news is that Hypertrack Location View has a location picker within it.
 Once the user selects a location with the help of our inbuilt location picker, than the sdk gives a callback to the app with the selected location so that the app can start a trip.